 Setup Elastic

-Configure Elasticsearch to receive logs from logcannon.com with standard field mappings.
-See Supported Destinations for platform overview.
+Configure Elasticsearch to receive logs from Logcannon with standard field mappings.
+See Supported Destinations for platform overview and version compatibility.

 Prerequisites